jinyus/fluttertube/README.md

 ### FlutterTube

-Youtube Clone written in flutter with an emphasis on the video minimizing animation.
+Youtube Clone written in flutter with an emphasis on the video minimizing UX.

 Youtube            |  FlutterTube
 :-------------------------:|:-------------------------: